 So, what do you do about these people?
 In the case of teachers, it's a little more complicated.
 There are resources that can help, which I share in this post.
 With other people, you have to make a choice.

-If you want to try and keep unsupportive people in your life, there are few things you can try to maintain a healthy relationship.
+If you want to try and keep unsupportive people in your life, you can try a few things to maintain a healthy relationship.

-What people say, especially when it’s negative, will stick with you for a long time.
-Sometimes, you have to cut the ties for the health of both you and your child.
-They don’t need to hear those kinds of messages, especially when they are coming from someone who they thought cared about them.
+What people say, especially when it's negative, will stick with you for a long time.
+Sometimes, you have to cut ties for your and your child's health.
+They don't need to hear those kinds of messages, especially when they are coming from someone who they thought cared about them.

-The best thing you can do is grieve the loss of the relationships you thought you had with those unsupportive people, and move on.
-Remember, you and/or your child are not the problem.
+The best thing you can do is grieve the loss of the relationships you thought you had with those unsupportive people and move on.
+Remember, you and your child are not the problems.
 Keep loving and supporting your child.
-Don’t give another minute of thought to anyone who can’t join you in doing the same.
+Don't give another minute of thought to anyone who can't join you in doing the same.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.

 We hate SPAM.
 We will never sell your information, for any reason.